 - Daily churn: -91.35 claims subtracted from backlog

 While the difference in claims backlog from June to July is much higher than the previous month’s reduction, it still isn’t quite as strong as the promising backlog clearance numbers from May.
-Shifts like this are standard within governmental assistance programs and should encourage current or future applicants to know that their claims will be resolved as efficiently as possible.
+Shifts like this are standard within governmental assistance programs.
+They should encourage both current and future applicants to know their claims will be resolved as efficiently as possible.

 Can An Attorney Help?

 If you’re thinking about applying for veterans disability benefits, hiring a VA-accredited attorney can make the process smoother and easier than doing it on your own.
-VA benefits attorneys know how to help veterans and their families secure the benefits they’re rightfully owed.
-If you’re ready to get help from a legal representative, act now.
-Click on the button below to start your free evaluation today.
+VA benefits attorneys know how to help both veterans and their families secure the most benefits they deserve.